Skip to content

 Full spectrum vs far infrared: what "full spectrum" should mean

-After low EMF, "full spectrum" is the most stretched phrase in the infrared sauna market.
-It sounds like more for your money, and it often means a far-infrared cabin with a near-infrared sticker.
+You're sold on full spectrum, and the box makes it sound like more sauna for your money.
+The catch is that the label often does less than it sounds: it frequently means a far-infrared cabin with a near-infrared sticker on it.
+You can ignore the phrase "full spectrum" on its own and look for one thing instead.
 Here is what the words should mean, and how to tell a real full-spectrum sauna from a relabeled one.

 Near, mid, and far infrared are different bands

-Infrared is split into three bands by wavelength.
-Near-infrared (roughly 700 to 1400 nm) is the band used in red light research and overlaps with the 660 and 850 nm wavelengths you see on LED panels.
+Start with what "full spectrum" is promising.
+Infrared comes in three bands, sorted by wavelength.
+Near-infrared (the shorter wavelengths, roughly 700 to 1400 nm) is the band used in red light research, and it overlaps with the 660 and 850 nm wavelengths you see on LED panels.
 Mid-infrared sits in the middle.
-Far-infrared (past about 3000 nm) is the longest, and it is what the carbon and ceramic panels in most cabins emit.
-"Full spectrum" is a claim to deliver all three.
-The catch is that one source cannot easily produce all three at once.
+Far-infrared (the longest, past about 3000 nm) is what the carbon and ceramic panels in most cabins emit.
+A full-spectrum claim says you are getting all three.
+Here is the rub: one heat source cannot easily produce all three at once, so the claim is harder to keep than it is to print.

 Why a far-infrared panel cannot fake near-infrared

+This is the part that lets you cut through the brochure, and it is just physics.
 The band a heater emits is set by how hot its surface runs.
-The carbon and ceramic panels that do the sweating in a cabin run only a few hundred degrees, which puts almost all their output in far-infrared.
-To emit meaningful near-infrared, you need a source running near or above 2000 F, like an incandescent or halogen lamp, or you need a dedicated LED array tuned to near-infrared wavelengths.
-A cabin that lists only carbon or ceramic panels physically cannot be delivering real near-infrared, no matter what the brochure says.
+The carbon and ceramic panels that do the sweating in a cabin run only a few hundred degrees, so almost all their output lands in far-infrared.
+To put out meaningful near-infrared, a source has to run near or above 2000 F, like an incandescent or halogen lamp, or it has to be a dedicated LED array tuned to near-infrared wavelengths.
+So if a cabin lists only carbon or ceramic panels, it physically cannot be giving you real near-infrared, whatever the brochure promises.
+That single fact does most of the work for you.

 What makes a full-spectrum claim real

-The test is simple: is there a separate, identified near-infrared emitter?
-A real full-spectrum sauna names it, a dedicated LED array with stated wavelengths (for example 660 and 850 nm), or incandescent near-infrared lamps.
-If the spec sheet lists a distinct near-infrared source on top of the far-infrared panels, the claim holds.
-If the only heaters listed are carbon or ceramic and "full spectrum" appears anyway, it is a relabel.
+So the one thing to look for is short: is there a separate, named near-infrared emitter?
+A real full-spectrum sauna will point to it, a dedicated LED array with stated wavelengths (for example 660 and 850 nm), or incandescent near-infrared lamps.
+If the spec sheet lists a distinct near-infrared source sitting alongside the far-infrared panels, the claim holds and you can trust it.
+If the only heaters named are carbon or ceramic and "full spectrum" shows up anyway, you are looking at a relabel.
 That is why RecoveryScored credits full spectrum only when a separate near-infrared emitter is present, and caps and flags it when one is not.

 Far infrared is not the weak option

-None of this means far-infrared is lesser.
-Far-infrared is the band behind most of the sauna sweat and cardiovascular literature, and a well-built far-infrared cabin that is honest about what it is scores well on our spectrum dimension.
-The problem is not selling far-infrared; it is selling far-infrared as full spectrum.
-An honest far-infrared cabin beats a dishonest full-spectrum one every time, because the second is paying for near-infrared it does not deliver.
+Do not read any of this as far-infrared being the lesser choice.
+It is the band behind most of the sauna sweat and cardiovascular literature, and a well-built far-infrared cabin that is honest about what it is scores well on our spectrum dimension.
+The problem was never selling far-infrared; it is selling far-infrared as full spectrum.
+In our view an honest far-infrared cabin beats a dishonest full-spectrum one every time, because with the second you are paying for near-infrared you never actually get.

 What to actually look for

-Two questions settle it.
-First, does the spec sheet name a separate near-infrared source, LED wavelengths or incandescent lamps, distinct from the far-infrared panels?
-Second, if it just says "full spectrum" with carbon or ceramic heaters and nothing else, treat the near-infrared claim as marketing.
-And remember this is the second axis: a sauna also has to back its low-EMF claim at the seat, which is the heavier test.
+When you are standing in front of a cabin, two questions settle it.
+First, does the spec sheet name a separate near-infrared source, LED wavelengths or incandescent lamps, set apart from the far-infrared panels?
+Second, if it just says "full spectrum" over carbon or ceramic heaters and nothing else, treat the near-infrared claim as marketing and move on.
+And keep in mind this is only the second axis: a sauna also has to back its low-EMF claim at the seat, which is the heavier test of the two.

 Browse the scored saunas, see the real full-spectrum shortlist, or read the low-EMF guide.
 This is general information, not medical advice.